-Children's and Joint Commissioning ??
-Services Committee Membership: 7 Councillors: Harrison (Chair) Trueman (Vice Chair) Plus Councillors: Beck, James, Lauderdale, Little and Moore Observer - Chair of Adult and Community Based Services Committee Education Representatives (when discharging education functions): Mark Tilling (Secondary), David Turner (Primary), Zoe Westley Alan Chapman (Special) (term of office 4 years from commencement of Municipal year (term expires 202248) 2 Church Representatives (voting on education matters only): Jo Heaton, C of E Diocese and Stephen Hammond, RC Diocese representatives (term of office 4 years from commencement of Municipal year (term expires 202248) 3 Parent Governor Representatives (voting on education matters only): (term of office 4 years from commencement of Municipal Year 20 18 44-20 22 48) (1 from each of the following representing: Primary, Secondary and Special Schools within the Borough): 3 vacancies The Committee to co-opt such individuals onto the Committee who would benefit the workings of the Committee on particular education themes.
-Such 'co-option' would be
+Children's Services Committee Membership: 7 Councillors: Harrison (Chair) Trueman (Vice Chair) Plus Councillors: Beck, James, Lauderdale, Little and Moore Observer - Chair of Adult and Community Based Services Committee Education Representatives (when discharging education functions): Mark Tilling (Secondary), David Turner (Primary), Zoe Westley Alan Chapman (Special) (term of office 4 years from commencement of Municipal year (term expires 202218) 2 Church Representatives (voting on education matters only): Jo Heaton, C of E Diocese and Stephen Hammond, RC Diocese representatives (term of office 4 years from commencement of Municipal year (term expires 202248) 3 Parent Governor Representatives (voting on education matters only): (term of office 4 years from commencement of Municipal Year 20 18 44-20 22 48) (1 from each of the following representing: Primary, Secondary and Special Schools within the Borough): 3 vacancies The Committee to co-opt such individuals onto the Committee who would benefit the workings of the Committee on particular education themes.
+Such 'co-option' would be for such period as the Committee

-Co nildren's and Joint ommissioning??Services ommittee (continued) for such period as the Committee determines and the appointments would be at the discretion of the Committee and such co-optees, in the absence of a scheme, would not have voting rights.
-Such other co-optees as the Committee may appoint for such term of office as the Committee shall determine (none voting positions) 6 Young Persons' Representatives Qu orum: 3 FU NCTION DELEGATION 1. including child protection of children and young people.
+- determines and the appointments would be at the discretion of the Committee and such co-optees, in nildren's Services ommittee (continued) the absence of a scheme, would not have voting rights.
+Such other co-optees as the Committee may appoint for such term of office as the Committee shall determine (none voting positions) 6 Young Persons' Representatives Qu orum: 3 FUNCTION DELEGATION 1.
+Responsible for children's services including child protection of children and young people.
 Exercising the Council's functions as Local Education Authority.
 Oversight of the Children's Strategic Partnership for the purposes of the Children Act 2004.
-2. Exercising the Council's functions as Local Education Authority.
-Oversight of the Children's Strategic Partnership for the

-Children's and Joint Commissioning
+2. Responsibility for the formulation, development and implementation of the Policy Framework, other Strategies and Plans and service areas as detailed below.
+3. Power to nominate persons for appointment as Local Authority school governors under the Schools Governance (Constitution and Federations) (Amendment) Regulations 2014.

-??Services Committee (continued)
+Children's Services Committee (continued)